Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

 Postscript: I’ve been asked many times how long the whole project took, which is difficult to be sure of now.

 Looking at the dates on the images, my diary and even receipts for tools and materials it would seem to have taken about 14 days on which I usually downed tools after about 8 hours work.

 That does not include the time taken to research and create the design which I would estimate at being at least another day.

 Altogether I think 120 hours is not far off the mark.

-Additional Postscript: Following a number of requests to use the designs you see on this website for everything from tattoos to tee-shirts, none of which came with any offer of payment for the work that I put in to create the designs, I need to make something clear.
+Additional Postscript: Following a number of requests to use the designs you see on this website for everything from tattoos to tee-shirts, not one of which came with any offer of payment for all the work that I put in to create the designs, I need to make something clear.